 Being self employed is easier than some think.
+It's often referred to as being a freelancer too.
 It offers excellent flexibility to choose what work you do and saves you doing all the registration paper work with every new employer.
 This guide gives you some top tips and should help get you through your first tax return.

 What is tax?
 How do I pay National Insurance?
 Who do I tell?
 A few questions that it's useful to know the answer to.
 So let's not beat around the bush, let's address them.
 I assume here that you're wanting to be self employed.
 That means you must be 16 years old at least.